OUUEG/ouueg.github.io/_posts/2016-10-26-3rd-week-michaelmas-update.md

 And, most importantly: this weekend will be OUUEG’s Halloween Trip!
 Tom is currently organising our trip to Plymouth next weekend – see his email (or Marko’s forward) for details.
 We can use our own boat there!

-<div style="padding-bottom: 3em;"></div>*Photo: Sophie Heptonstall (BSAC National Diving Officer, NDO) with Tom Walter and Marko Jung at the BSAC Diving Conference Dinner.*
+*Photo: Sophie Heptonstall (BSAC National Diving Officer, NDO) with Tom Walter and Marko Jung at the BSAC Diving Conference Dinner.*